goobric/goGrowAdept/README.md

 ### Windows File System (fs)
 *   C:
     *   -Go <-- where Golang is installed, GOROOT should point to here
-    *   -goworkspace  <-- where the files that are created exist, GOPATH should point to here
+    *   -goworkspace  <-- where the files that are created exist, *GOPATH* should point to this location
         * -bin
         * -pkg
         * -src